pants64DS/Gravity64DS/README.md

 The gravity engine is linked to the original code of the game using [NSMBe](https://github.com/pants64DS/NSMB-Editor) patches.
+Only the European version of SM64DS is supported.
 Before compiling the code, make sure you have [devkitPro](https://devkitpro.org/) installed.
 You may use any existing setup for inserting code with NSMBe, but it's recommended that your linker script is similar to